brianhouse/sound_art/NEXT.md

 ### new

-using casettes / magnetic tape -- preexisting tapes, or record onto tape? need old hardware
+using casettes / magnetic tape -- preexisting tapes, or record onto tape? need old hardware. put this in the third section, make it all hardware based.

-use the beringer controls to have the "synth" section performative? or some other section?

-### more

-could have interface building (knobs). if with wifi esp32s, could be wireless
+use hardware to have the "synth" section performative? could use a beringer or something. or could have interface building (knobs). if with wifi esp32s, could be wireless. go easy but that'd be sweet. using laser engraver would be next step. --> although I also like this being "hands off"

 cut down on some of the synthesis stuff

-and maybe tape manipulation with the field recordings

-go easy but that'd be sweet. using laser engraver would be next step.

 don't need to have too much electronics otherwise, don't have time to learn cmos.